 A judge ordered former anime voice actor Vic Mignogna to pay $223,042.42 in attorney fees to the parties he sued in a failed defamation and tortious interference lawsuit.
 He was also ordered to pay an additional $15,000 in court sanctions.

-Mignogna lost his jobs with Funimation and Rooster Teeth after internal investigation concerning sexual harassment allegations were made against the fan-favorite voice actor.
-Fellow voice actors Monica Rial and Jamie Marchi shared their personal sexual harassment experiences with their former colleague.
+Mignogna lost his jobs with Funimation and Rooster Teeth after an internal investigation concerning sexual harassment allegations were made against the fan-favorite voice actor.
+Fellow voice actors Monica Rial and Jamie Marchi shared their personal sexual harassment experiences with Mignogna.

 Mignogna responded to all this by suing Funimation, Jamie Marchi, Monica Rial, and her fiance, Ronald Toye, for defamation and tortious interference.
 Mignogna was encouraged to file the disastrous lawsuit by Minnesota YouTube lawyer Nick Rekieta.